 South does not publish unsolicited short fiction, poetry, personal essays or notes.
 We bear no responsibility for lost or misplaced manuscripts and do not accept hardcopy submissions.

 Please direct all submissions to our online submissions manager.
 Submissions delivered by email or physical mail will no longer be accepted.
 Manuscripts must be submitted with an abstract (maximum 250 words).
+Please review our guidelines for submission for our editorial preferences.
 Due to the heavy volume of submissions, the editors request that essays be limited to a maximum of 7,500 words (including notes and works cited).
 Please allow four to six months for review and notification.

 books for review

 Please see our books page for information on what we’re interested in.
 Nonfiction books for review should be sent by mail to:

 CB#3520 Greenlaw Hall

 University of North Carolina